 Debt collectors must treat you with truth, fairness, dignity, and respect.
-Period.
 Debt collectors are regulated by numerous state and federal laws in their debt collection activities.
 That's where our firm can help.
-Most people know that debt collectors cannot abuse them on the phone or in writing--what many people don't know is that they have a lot of other legal rights, too.
-The Fair Debt Collection Practices Act ("FDCPA") lays down the federal law for how debt collectors have to behave when they are collecting from you.
+The Fair Debt Collection Practices Act ("FDCPA") provides you with significant consumer rights when dealing with debt collectors.
 This article will briefly outline some of the important consumer rights afforded to you under the FDCPA.
-Some states also have their own laws which are similar to the FDCPA.
+Some states also have their own laws, which are similar to the FDCPA.